jiaah/Caterly/docs/monorepo-live-reload-setup.md

-# Real-time Library Updates in Vite Monorepo
+# Setting Up Live-Reloading for Shared Libraries in a Vite Monorepo

 ## Package Structure